vin-droid/to_rupees/README.md

 # ToRupees
 Spell out numbers in indian currency.
+It converts numbers in words(ruppes).

 ## Installation